zhiyuanc1718/github-tutorial/README.md

       > You would not need to use this command if you have went through the steps in the repository setup
       > In general, this command tells your `git push` command where to push or upload files to.
 7. **`git remote -v`** :
-      > From previous command, it is important to have the remote link addded to the local git repository
+      > From previous command, it is important to have the remote link added to the local git repository
       > By typing this command, if nothing shows up, then you have not connected remote to your local repo
       > With proper setup, you should see something like below :